 The main downside is that if you don’t use the money for qualified education expenses, your earnings are both taxed as ordinary income and subject to a 10% penalty upon withdrawal.
 There are exceptions for scholarships, and you are allowed to change the beneficiary and use the money for another family member, but there’s still some risk involved.

-The Basics of a Brokerage Account for College Savings
+Brokerage Account for College Savings Basics

 A brokerage account is simply a regular investment account that comes without any special tax breaks.
 What it does offer is a lot more flexibility than a 529 plan:

 - You can contribute as much as you want (529 plan contribution limits are much higher than most people will ever need, but they’re not quite unlimited).